 This post contains sponsored content from certain restaurants.
 However, all opinions on restaurants in Pigeon Forge are my own.

 Recently we took a media trip up to Pigeon Forge.
 I had not been since I was in High School (same for Bobby) and Emma Kate had never seen mountains before.
 The trip came together every last minute, but we were able to do some amazing things, stay at an awesome hotel, and of course, eat at some delicious restaurants.
+Some of the little mountain town’s top attractions include the titanic museum, alpine coaster pigeon forge experience, and Dollywood theme park.
 Below you will find my top 4 favorite family-friendly restaurants in Pigeon Forge.
 Enjoy!

 Applewood Farmhouse Grill: Ready for a good old fashioned southern breakfast?
 You won’t be disappointed here.
 Portions are huge, servers are friendly, and the orange juice is fresh squeezed (and out. of. this. world. amazing!)

 I had the french toast with eggs, bacon, and potatoes.
 Everything tasted amazing and fresh, and I loved having variety!

 Emma Kate was pumped to try the pancakes with rainbow sprinkles paired with the delicious syrup.

 Don’t forget, they bring out apple fritters and apple butter while you wait, and it’s such a treat it should be a dessert.
 We basically had to roll ourselves out of there!
 Want something a little lighter?
 They had healthier options too, but hey, we were on vacation!
 You can also eat at the Applewood Farmhouse restaurant, which is the original restaurant on property.
 They are also open for lunch and dinner.